We facilitate communication among translators, interpreters, language services companies, and industry stakeholders.

 Arturo serves as Secretary of the DVTA Board, also working with Sonia and Santino to maintain social media platforms and support member engagement.

-Mariana Stolee became a member of the DVTA in 1992 and joined the DVTA Board of Directors in January 2021.
+Mariana Stolee has been a member of the DVTA since 1992 and joined the DVTA Board of Directors in January 2021.
 In 2005 Mariana served as the Secretary of the ATA’s Spanish Division and served as a member of the Spanish Division’s Conference Committee for 3 years.
-Mariana is a freelance ATA-certified English-Spanish translator with over 29 years of experience, and a certified judicial interpreter in Pennsylvania.
-In addition, Mariana holds a BBA in Accounting from Temple University and is a seasonal tax preparer.
+Mariana is a freelance ATA-certified English-Spanish translator with over 30 years of experience and is an AOPC certified court interpreter in Pennsylvania with 20 years of experience.
+Mariana has a Certificate of Translation and Interpretation from UCSD and the Bridging the GAP certificate for medical interpreters.
+In addition, Mariana has a BBA in Accounting from Temple University and is a seasonal tax preparer.

 Mariana is the Treasurer and Website Administrator.